dumlutimuralp/antrea-packet-walks/part_b/README.md

 This flow will be matched against a flow entry in each OVS Table, processed top to bottom in each individual table, based on the priority value of the flow entry in the table.

 **Note :** Notice that not only the destination IP but also the source and destination MAC addresses also have changed (from the previous phase - Section 4).

+To verify the Ethernet and IP headers of the flow, a quick tcpdump on the antrea-gw0 interface of the Worker 1 node  would reveal the source and destination IP/MAC of this flow.
+It is shown below.

+<pre><code>
+vmware@master:~$ k exec -it frontend -- sh
+Praqma Network MultiTool (with NGINX) - backend1 - 10.222.1.47/24
+</code></pre>

+while performing curl on frontend pod (as shown above), then in another ssh session to the Kubernetes Worker 1 node :

+<pre><code>
+vmware@worker1:~$ sudo tcpdump -en -i antrea-gw0 host 10.222.1.47
+tcpdump: verbose output suppressed, use -v or -vv for full protocol decode listening on antrea-gw0, link-type EN10MB (Ethernet), capture size 262144 bytes 21:37:41.789071 <b>4e:99:08:c1:53:be > f2:32:d8:07:e2:a6</b>, ethertype IPv4 (0x0800), length 74: <b>10.222.1.48.53128 > 10.222.1.47.80</b>: Flags [S], seq 1929465462, win 64860, options [mss 1410,sackOK,TS val 3904428111 ecr 0,nop,wscale 7], length 0
+<b>OUTPUT OMITTED</b>
+</code></pre>

+**Note 1:** For simplicity, the ARP requests/replies between antrea-gw0, frontend pod and backend1 pod are not shown in the above output.

 ## 5.1 Classifier Table #0